marinkres/pluggy/src/content/post/azure-migration/index.md

 When I first launched marink.me, I chose Netlify for its simplicity and powerful features.
 However, as I delved deeper into the world of DevOps, I began to realize the need for more customization, scalability, and a wider array of services.
 Here are a few reasons why I decided to make the switch:

-2. Integration with Azure Services: Hosting my blog on Azure allows for seamless integration with other services like Azure Functions and Azure Logic Apps, enabling more complex workflows and capabilities.
+2. **Integration with Azure Services**: Hosting my blog on Azure allows for seamless integration with other services like Azure Functions and Azure Logic Apps, enabling more complex workflows and capabilities.

-3. Infrastructure as Code (IaC): I wanted to adopt Infrastructure as Code practices, and Azure’s ARM templates allow me to manage my resources programmatically, providing a clear and replicable deployment strategy.
+3. **Infrastructure as Code (IaC)**: I wanted to adopt Infrastructure as Code practices, and Azure’s ARM templates allow me to manage my resources programmatically, providing a clear and replicable deployment strategy.

-5. API Integration: Utilizing Azure APIs enables me to expand my blog’s functionality and integrate it with other applications and services in the future.
+5. **API Integration**: Utilizing Azure APIs enables me to expand my blog’s functionality and integrate it with other applications and services in the future.

-6. Learning Opportunity: As an aspiring IT professional, gaining hands-on experience with Azure was a great way to expand my skill set and familiarize myself with cloud computing concepts.
+6. **Learning Opportunity**: As an aspiring IT engineer, gaining hands-on experience with Azure was a great way to expand my skill set and familiarize myself with cloud computing concepts.

-7. CI/CD Implementation: I wanted to streamline my development process, and integrating GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD) was a key part of my migration strategy.
+7. **CI/CD Implementation**: I wanted to streamline my development process, and integrating GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD) was a key part of my migration strategy.

 ## The Migration Process
-The first step in the migration process was organizing my resources using Azure Resource Groups.
+The first step in the migration process was organizing my resources using **Azure Resource Groups**.
 Resource Groups help manage and group related resources, making it easier to monitor, manage, and deploy resources together.
-After creating the resource group, I proceeded to set up a new Azure Storage account:
+After creating the resource group, I proceeded to set up a new **Azure Storage account**:
 ![Company Network Layout](./one.png)

 ### Infrastructure as Code (IaC)